Business travel in Australia: things you should know

 Therefore, when conducting business with them, you must be careful not to overplay your hand.
 That’s why you must exercise patience too since Australians love to take their time, especially when it comes to major business decisions.

 During your travel experience, there is no reason to be uptight and overly formal around Australians.
 A handshake and a smile are appropriate in most settings, including business and casual contexts.
 Greetings are mostly informal, even in formal settings.
-A simple “Hi/Hey” or “How’re you doing?” is enough when you’re in Australia.
+A simple “Hi/Hey” or “How’re you doing?” is enough when during your business travel in Australia.
 More so, when talking business, it is polite and appropriate to lead with small talk about the weather, or sports.

 Australian business culture typically does not include offering gifts, as that can easily pass for a bribe.
 However, if you come from a culture where it is usual to offer gifts in the business setting, it is okay to bring a small one (so small that it can’t be mistaken for a bribe; an executive pen, for instance).